atrull/encrypted_blockdevice_cookbook/README.md

 Both types of storage get mapped back to the name of the encrypted block device given.

 When this cookbook is run by a recipe, the default behaviour is to attempt to create the encrypted block devices from the encrypted_blockdevices key/attributes.
-See examples of how to use this key, and a few options on the attributes.
+See the Usage section and example recipe for how to use this key, and a few options on the attributes.

 There are four kinds of `keystore` available, giving differing levels of security and bootability:

 * `discard` Provides a one-time use block device with a randomly-generated key kept in RAM.
-Data will not be recoverable after boot from the media.
+Data will not be recoverable after reboot or cryptdisks shutdown/restart.

 * `encrypted_databag` Stores the key for the block device in an encrypted databag on the chef server.
+When the cookbook/chef runs after reboot, the block device will be decrypted and mounted.

 * `databag` Stores the key for the block device in a normal databag on the chef server.
+When the cookbook/chef runs after reboot, the block device will be decrypted and mounted.

 * `local` Stores a local (on the filesystem - such as /etc/secrets/device.key) randomly-generated key file.
+This will be mounted by the system using the crypttab on reboot.

 These modes are ordered from most secure (and hard to recover) to least secure (and easily recoverable).